engin7/iFrames/README.md

  Also keys.plist file containing API key is not included in this public repository.
 Please request your own API key from the "https://www.themoviedb.org/"
  Once you sign up, it's easy to get an api key by: Your Profile > Settings > API  ("https://developers.themoviedb.org/3/getting-started/introduction")

  Minimum IOS deployment target 13.2 and support both Iphone and Ipad.
-No 3rd party libraries were used for this app.
  XCode 11.2+ Swift 5.0+

 ## License